 Day of judgement!
 Day of wonder!
-Day of judgement!
-Day of wonders!
-Listen to the trumpet's sound, Hark!
-The trumpet's awful sound, louder than the voice of thunder, louder than a thousand thunders, echoes all creation round: shakes the vast creation round.
-God of mercy, God of glory, How the summons may we then in Christ be found. will the sinner's heart confound!
-See the Judge, our nature wearing, See the Judge, our nature wearing,
+Listen to the trumpet's sound, louder than the voice of thunder, echoes all creation round: God of mercy, God of glory, may we then in Christ be found.

-See the Judge, our nature wearing, clothed in majesty divine! you who long for his appearing then shall say, 'This God is mine' Gracious Saviour!
-Own me in that day for thine.
+See the Judge, our nature wearing, with the angel he outsoars, Those who wait for Christ's appearing Then shall sing, 'This God is ours!'
+Gracious Saviour, Lord of glory, own us in that day as yours.